OpenTTD/OpenTTD/docs/Readme_Windows_MSVC.txt

 Compiling OpenTTD using Microsoft Visual C++
-Last updated: 2010-01-03
+Last updated: 2018-03-21
 --------------------------------------------
 PLEASE READ THE ENTIRE DOCUMENT BEFORE DOING ANY ACTUAL CHANGES!!

 SUPPORTED MSVC COMPILERS
 ------------------------
-OpenTTD includes projects for MSVC 2005.NET and MSVC 2008.NET.
-Both will compile out of the box, providing you have the required libraries/headers;
+OpenTTD includes projects for Microsoft Visual Studio 2005 and later.
-which ones, see below.
-There is no support for VS6 or MSVC 2002, or MSVC 2003.NET.
-You are therefore strongly encouraged to either upgrade to MSVC 2008 Express (free) or use GCC.
+This is the earliest compiler supported, Visual C++ 2003, Visual C++ 6.0, or earlier, will not compile OpenTTD.
+You can download the free Visual Studio Community Edition from Microsoft.

 1) REQUIRED FILES
 -----------------
-You might already have some of the files already installed, so check before downloading; mostly because the DirectX SDK and Platform SDK are about 500MB each.
+You might already have some of the files already installed, so check before downloading; mostly because the Platform SDK is about 500MB.
 Download the following files:

 	* openttd-useful.zip (http://binaries.openttd.org/extra/openttd-useful/)
-	* DirectX 8.1 SDK (http://neuron.tuke.sk/~mizanin/eng/Dx81sdk-include-lib.rar) (or alternatively the latest DirectX SDK from Microsoft)
 	* MS Windows Platform SDK (http://www.microsoft.com/downloads/details.aspx?FamilyId=A55B6B43-E24F-4EA3-A93E-40C0EC4F68E5&displaylang=en)
 	* afxres.h (http://www-d0.fnal.gov/d0dist/dist/packages/d0ve/devel/windows/AFXRES.H)